+I am sad to acknowledge that ageism is a real problem for women, and men too, in the workplace.
 Empowering women over (and below!) a certain age, mothers, ethnic minorities is an absolute must in order to prep your business for the approaching new decade.
 Women have never been more capable than they are today and reducing them to a product with an expiry date is just an utter waste of fabulous resources.

-Working on your personal image
+Working on your personal brand

 I always advice to be open and honest about your age, just as you would be honest about your skills.
 Think about you the courses you have taken, seminars and conferences you have attended, things that interest you so much that you find yourself wanting to read more and more about the topic.